codecheckers/certificate-2025-019/README.md

    plot_all_maps_environment(env_no_figures,0)
 ```

-3 figures are created, of which 'Figure 2' is the map of the environment and corresponds to Subfigure 8 Bottom Left in the manuscript.
-Note that an earlier version of the software created the figure (in the paper) so it is slightly different.
-The one difference is the map is flipped around the Y-axis
+Three figures are created, of which 'Figure 2' is the map of the environment and corresponds to Subfigure 8 Bottom Left in the manuscript.
+Note that an earlier version of the software created the figure in the manuscript, which leads to the following differences: the Y-axis of the map is flipped (vertically).

+For a better visual check comparing the generated and manuscript's figures, the codechecker used the "Rotation 3D" option (under the header 'Tools') in the generated figure in order  to flip vertically the figure to the same orientation as the published figure.

 **To reproduce Subfigure 8 Bottom Right:**